afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 I am staying here at a very modest hotel, especially given its price.
 There's no swimming pool, my room is tiny, nor do I agree with their liberal use of the word gym.
 Sure, a room with a few kettlebells is a gym.
 The city centre is full of hotels.
-So what brings all the people here then?
+So what brings all the people then?
 For me it's a combination of factors.
 Lisbon has become popular with remote workers, especially crypto-bros because of the taxation.
 It's a lively city with a good climate and prices still lower than other European capitals.
 I see the appeal.